-- (23) To authorize by executive order, the issuance, sale, execution, and delivery of bonds, notes, or other evidences of indebtedness of the department, obligations representing guarantees by the department of the debt of other entities, and the granting of pledges of the sums deposited in, credited to, or payable to the Clean Water State Revolving Fund as created and provided in R.S.
-30:2301 et seq., including sums to be received pursuant to letters of credit, as security for the debts of other entities, subject to the approval of the State Bond Commission. - (24)(a) Notwithstanding any other provision of the law to the contrary, the secretary shall issue no permit that authorizes the construction or operation of any new or expanded commercial hazardous waste incineration facility of any type until rules and regulations are promulgated which govern the design, siting, construction, operation, emissions limitations, and the disposal methods of incineration facilities. - (b) The prohibition in this Paragraph shall not apply to the regulation or permitting of any such facility possessing a permit or an interim permit on July 24, 1991.
+- (v) Third party audit to be billed directly to the laboratory. - (23) To authorize by executive order, the issuance, sale, execution, and delivery of bonds, notes, or other evidences of indebtedness of the department, obligations representing guarantees by the department of the debt of other entities, and the granting of pledges of the sums deposited in, credited to, or payable to the Municipal Facilities Revolving Loan Fund as created and provided in R.S.
+30:2078 et seq., including sums to be received pursuant to letters of credit, as security for the debts of other entities, subject to the approval of the State Bond Commission. - (24)(a) Notwithstanding any other provision of the law to the contrary, the secretary shall issue no permit that authorizes the construction or operation of any new or expanded commercial hazardous waste incineration facility of any type until rules and regulations are promulgated which govern the design, siting, construction, operation, emissions limitations, and the disposal methods of incineration facilities. - (b) The prohibition in this Paragraph shall not apply to the regulation or permitting of any such facility possessing a permit or an interim permit on July 24, 1991.
 Any interim permit issued to a commercial hazardous waste incineration facility by the secretary on or after July 24, 1991 shall expire within ninety days after the date of the promulgation of the regulations governing the design, siting, construction, operation, emissions limitations, and disposal methods of incineration facilities. - (c) In no event shall any such permit be issued without the following: - (i) Prior notification of legislators representing the area which includes the proposed site of the facility. - (ii) Prior public hearing in that area. - (d) If rules and regulations which govern the design, siting, construction, operation, emissions limitations, and disposal methods of commercial hazardous waste incineration facilities are not promulgated by April 1, 1992, the secretary shall issue or reissue any permit or interim permit previously issued to any commercial incineration facility under the existing rules and regulations. - (e) The provisions of this Paragraph shall not apply to the construction or operation of a medical waste incinerator which is permitted pursuant to the provisions of R.S.
-30:2154(C) or 30:2180(D)(4). - (25) To promulgate rules and regulations providing for conducting requested reviews of environmental conditions of a specified tract of immovable property, including but not limited to requests for no further action letters.
-Such rules may provide for a fee for each request by the landowner or a party with an interest in a real estate transaction involving the specified property not to exceed the maximum per hour overtime salary, including associated-related benefits, of a civil service employee of the department per hour or portion thereof required to conduct the review plus reasonable indirect costs calculated as a percentage of the hourly fee.
-Such percentage shall be determined annually by agreement between the department and the United States Environmental Protection Agency for use on grants and contracts.
-However, the department shall require a requestor to pay a minimum fee not exceeding one thousand six hundred fifty dollars prior to conducting the review. - (26) Repealed by Acts 2016, No. 378, §3. - E. The department shall succeed to and perform all of the powers and duties of the office of science, technology, and environmental policy relating to the Resource Conservation and Recovery Act of 1976, serving as environmental advisor to the governor, and on other matters relating to the protection and improvement of environmental quality within the state of Louisiana. - F. The basic personnel and necessary scientific, technical, administrative, and operational services, including laboratory facilities as may be necessary to carry out the provisions of this Subtitle, shall be employed or provided by the department; however, the department may, by contract, secure such services as it may deem necessary from any other department, board, or agency of the state government, any educational institution, or the federal government; may arrange for compensation for such services; and may employ and compensate, within appropriations available therefor, such consultants and legal and technical assistance on a full or part-time basis as may be necessary to carry out the provisions of this Subtitle, and prescribe their duties.

-G. The assistant secretaries shall have such powers and duties as are assigned to them by the secretary or by law.
+30:2154(C) or 30:2180(D)(4). - E. The department shall succeed to and perform all of the powers and duties of the office of science, technology, and environmental policy relating to the Resource Conservation and Recovery Act of 1976, serving as environmental advisor to the governor, and on other matters relating to the protection and improvement of environmental quality within the state of Louisiana. - F. The basic personnel and necessary scientific, technical, administrative, and operational services, including laboratory facilities as may be necessary to carry out the provisions of this Subtitle, shall be employed or provided by the department; however, the department may, by contract, secure such services as it may deem necessary from any other department, board, or agency of the state government, any educational institution, or the federal government; may arrange for compensation for such services; and may employ and compensate, within appropriations available therefor, such consultants and legal and technical assistance on a full or part-time basis as may be necessary to carry out the provisions of this Subtitle, and prescribe their duties. - G. The assistant secretaries shall have such powers and duties as are assigned to them by the secretary or by law.